Ecological systems in a modeling perspective

-We conclude that the log linear model (\ref{Gompertz_stok}) is rejected on the basis of very little data despite that its deterministic part (\ref{diskret_Gompertz}) is closer to the deterministic part of the correct model (\ref{diskret_logistic}) than the deterministic part of the linear model (\ref{diskret_linear}).
-The rejection of (\ref{Gompertz_stok}) and its deterministic part (\ref{diskret_Gompertz}) is therefore, based on differences in the variances (\ref{Variance_Gompertz}) and (\ref{Variance_linear}).
+We conclude that the log linear model (\ref{Gompertz_stok}) is rejected based on very little data (approximately $50\dots 60$ data points) despite that its deterministic part (\ref{diskret_Gompertz}) is closer to the deterministic part of the correct model (\ref{diskret_logistic}) than the deterministic part of the linear model (\ref{diskret_linear}).
+The rejection of (\ref{Gompertz_stok}) and its deterministic part (\ref{diskret_Gompertz}) is therefore, based on differences in the variances and (\ref{Variance_linear}) and (\ref{Variance_Gompertz}).

-Since the variances and means of the models (\ref{linear_stok}) and (\ref{logistic_stok}) coincide and correspond to approximately normal distributions, the data remains sufficiently close to the carrying capacity.
+Since the variances and means of the models (\ref{logistic_stok}) and (\ref{linear_stok}) coincide and correspond to approximately normal distributions, the data remains sufficiently close to the carrying capacity.
 This requires huge data sets for detection of any nonlinearities.
-We note that the red dots start corresponding to smaller AIC values than the green ones after inclusion of 240-300 data points in the data set.
-Such amounts of data might be expensive in ecology.
+Also here, we note that clusters of data corresponding to exceptionally small populations sizes start helping to reject the model (\ref{linear_stok}) after data levels of $155\dots 160$ and $270\dots 280$.
+This kind of exceptional data that can be used for distinguishing between the models is expected to become rarer as normal approximations become better for higher carrying capacities.
+Collection of the corresponding amounts of data can be associated with huge costs in ecology.
+We note the length of the commonly re-analyzed classical ecological time-series by Nicholson (1954) and Utida (1957) share the order of a few hundred data points.